ALL Metrics

 1. Introduction

-Profound dynamic changes in the endothelial functions in early adulthood is associated with early atherosclerosis and cardiovascular disease risk in late adulthood.13 High sedentary behavior (sitting activities with low energy expenditure less than 1.5 metabolic equivalents) is now identified to be the independent risk factor for the early atherogenesis and cardio-metabolic disease risk.4,5 However, high sedentary behavior is evident and continue to rise globally and in contextual settings such as workplace and schools.68 Hence it is imperative to address contextual sedentary behavior through administering movement based micro-breaks.9,10 Empirical evidence elucidating the efficacy of advocating activity breaks during the prolonged sitting time on cardiometabolic disease risk and cognitive decline remains mixed.1113
+Profound dynamic changes in the endothelial functions in early adulthood is associated with early atherosclerosis and cardiovascular disease risk in late adulthood.13 High sedentary behavior (sitting activities with low energy expenditure less than 1.5 metabolic equivalents) is now identified to be the independent risk factor for the early atherogenesis and cardio-metabolic disease risk.4,5 However, high sedentary behavior is evident and continue to rise globally and in contextual settings such as workplace and schools.68 Hence it is imperative to address contextual sedentary behavior through administering movement based micro-breaks.9,10 Empirical evidence elucidating the efficacy of advocating activity breaks during prolonged sitting on cardiometabolic disease risk and cognitive decline remains mixed; while some studies report improvements in vascular function and cognitive performance following activity micro-breaks, others report negligible or no significant effects, with discrepancies attributed to variability in break frequency, intensity, and the populations studied.1113

 2. Methods

 The present findings are the results of the secondary analysis of our ongoing randomised controlled trial.
-Kasturba Hospitals Institutional Ethics Committee (IEC 383-2021) approved the study and was prospectively registered in India's Clinical Registry (CTRI/2021/09/036496).
-The study was conducted and conforms to the research principles of the Declaration of Helsinki.24
+Kasturba Hospitals Institutional Ethics Committee (IEC 383-2021) approved the study and was prospectively registered in India’s Clinical Registry (CTRI/2021/09/036496).
+The study was conducted and conforms to the research principles of the Declaration of Helsinki.22 All participants provided written informed consent to participate in this study.

 2.1 Study design